liugang1234567/Gang-neuron/README.md

 # -------------------Papers---------------------------------------------------------------------------------------------

-## Main Paper(AI): It may be time to improve the neuron of artificial neural network(IEEE TechRxiv, This paper is the IEEE preprint Top 1 in yearly popularity.You Must cite it!)
+## Main Paper(AI): It may be time to improve the neuron of artificial neural network(IEEE TechRxiv, This paper is the IEEE TechRxiv Top 1 in yearly popularity.You Must cite it!)

 https://doi.org/10.36227/techrxiv.12477266  (IEEE preprints-You should cite it.)